sgupt1802/Myreact_tutorial/Readme.md

 - **Day 4:** Learnt about the props.
 In simple words they are the information that you pass to a JSX tag in your components.
 Made the Background changer project

+- **Day 5:**  Practiced React by making the Password Generator project and also gained little idea about useEffect, useCallback, useRef(for copying the passsword) hooks of react. useCallback is used to cache a function based on the dependency array.

 ## How to Run the Code